Gr8vybs/Front-end-Mentor-Challenge/qr-code-component-main/README.md

 - Flexbox
 - Mobile-first workflow

-**Note: These are just examples.
-Delete this note and replace the list above with your own choices**

 ### What I learned

 I learnt how to use flex box to arrange structures in my HTML easily.

-To see how you can add code snippets, see below:

 ````css
 .qr-container {